 Chye Khian, for instance, was from Jalan Cheng Hwa.
 We were both from the NPCC and I remember vividly one time waiting for him just a little into that narrow road that led upwards into his kampung.
 I did not dare venture in because of the sound of barking dogs.
 After some minutes, Chye Khian did finally appear, in his usual swagger and curious smile.
-He also had his shirt tucked out in that "pai kia" way.
+He also always had his shirt tucked out in that "pai kia" way.
 Chye Khian was slightly built and fair; and girls were utterly jealous of his rose bud lips.

 Boon Hong was another classmate from our AES NPCC unit.
 His family owned a timber and paint business in a shophouse row some three bus stops away from school.
 (Aik Huat Timber and Paint Pte Ltd, I think.)
-They now live opposite Assumption Pathways but during our time at AES, his family home was a large house just outside Jalan Taluki outside Hillview.
+They now live opposite Assumption Pathways but during our time at AES, his family home was a large house just by Jalan Taluki outside Hillview.
 It was a nice, big kampung house of brick with a zinc roof.
 And well, of course.
 I used to go to his house to study and revise for exams.

 As mentioned, Boon Hong father's shop was in the last section of a long row of shophouses farthest from Jalan Cheng Hwa near our school.
 His family did not live there but in a zinc-roofed house not far from Hillview Road entrance.
 That place was for a long time recognisable for one entity that stood the test of time: a Standard Chartered Bank branch.
 Unlike modern banks, this one was smallish and approachable.
 I remember going there once to deposit a large sum of money - workers' wages to be precise, some $25k or so when I first started work.
-It was probably the biggest sum of money I've ever 'kiap' under my armpit so no one would snatch it away!
+It was probably the biggest sum of money I've ever "kiap" under my armpit so that no one would snatch it away!

 Outside this bank was a very popular bus-stop that served many bus numbers.
 Buses that came from town and heading to Bukit Panjang, Choa Chu Kang, Lim Chu Kang and Woodlands.
 Residents in Hillview HDB Estate often alighted there to walk that short distance (and under the railway bridge) back to their flats.
 These numbers should sound familiar - 170 (JB/Queen Street), 171 (Mandai/Queen Street), 172 (Lim Chu Kang/?), 173 (Hillview/Stevens Road etc), 180 (Marsiling/Prince Edward Rd), 181 (to Queensway and Beach Road), 182 (Marsiling/Orchard Rd etc), 178 (connect at 7th Mile), etc. Man, you have to tip your head to the bus drivers for such long routes they have to traverse on a daily basis.
 It's quite crazy, actually.
 And the piles they must have suffered too.
 OMG!

-Badminton teammate Thiam Chuan's family ran a motorbike repair business from an atap house next to this Hillview/Upp Bukit Timah road junction.
+Badminton teammate Thiam Chuan's family ran a motorbike repair business from an atap house next to this Hillview/Upper Bukit Timah road junction.
 It was part of a small cluster of ataps that was the first kampong houses to go.
 Thiam Chuan was a big, mature chap with a sunny personality and a killer smash.

 The shops along Bukit Panjang were two-storey types, the kind you would find in the oldest parts of Singapore.
 After school, me and my classmates would sometimes wander along the five-foot ways.
 The corner coffeeshops were all traditional with their tables of marble tops and teak-wood legs.
 I liked looking at watches and a watch retail shop there was a favourite haunt.
 Another shop that fascinated was one that sold record players and styluses - the needle points that give voice to vinyl records.
 A good, sensitive stylus would cost a lot of money.
 I believed the top brand then was Shure.